Jagir: Succession

 A jagir was technically a feudal life estate, as the grant reverted to the state upon the jagirdar's death.
-However, in practice, jagirs became hereditary to the male lineal heir of the jagirdar.
+However, in practice, jagirs became a hereditary position.
 The family was thus the de facto ruler of the territory, earned income from part of the tax revenues and delivered the rest to the treasury of the state during the Islamic rule period, and later in parts of India that came under Afghan, Sikh and Rajput rulers.
-The jagirdar did not act alone, but appointed administrative layers for revenue collection.
-These positions, according to Shakti Kak, were called patwari, tahsildar, amil, fotedar, munsif, qanungo, chaudhri, dewan, rao and others.
+The jagirdar did not act alone but appointed administrative layers for revenue collection.
+These positions, according to Shakti Kak, were called, among other titles, patwari, tahsildar, amil, fotedar, munsif, qanungo, chaudhri, and dewan.